rajpushp12/CosmosAzFunction/README.md

 Once logged in, select the subscription and create an Azure Function through the IDE and select HttpTrigger template and Java with all other settings as default.

-This will create a Template for you.
+This will create a template for you.

 ### To Connect the Function to CosmosDB edit the settings.json file to add the connection string.